Finalrentals

 Tip 9: Avoid Driving at Night for Safety

-Driving in Bulgaria after sunset presents a unique set of challenges that require heightened alertness from tourists.
+Driving in Bulgaria at night presents a unique set of challenges that require heightened alertness from tourists.
 Many secondary and rural roads lack street lighting and may have faded lane markings, making it difficult to spot hazards like deep potholes or sharp bends.
 Furthermore, it is not uncommon to encounter unlit vehicles, such as horse-drawn carts or older tractors, as well as pedestrians and stray animals on the edge of the roadway.
-To stay safe, plan your itinerary so you reach your destination before dark, and if you must drive at night, reduce your speed significantly and keep a keen eye out for unexpected obstacles.
+To stay safe, plan your itinerary so you reach your destination before sunset, and if you must drive at night, reduce your speed significantly and keep a keen eye out for unexpected obstacles.

 Tip 10: Know the Colour-Coded Zones